tuurno/whitepaper/README.md

 ![Tuurno](https://tuurno.com/img/logoheader.png)

-## Whitepaper
+## Whitepaper V1

 ### Abstract

-El tiempo es un recurso invaluable con el cual cuenta el ser humano.
-Lamentablemente en muchos casos perdemos nuestro tiempo

-We are a small startup founded in 2019, Tuurno is being carefully designed and engineered to create a powerful tool to help small businesses grow and help people to manage their time in a smart way.
+Tuurno is a startup founded in 2019, it is being carefully designed and engineered to create a powerful tool to help small businesses grow and people to manage their time in a smart way.

-Founded in 2019, Tuurno is being carefully designed and engineered to allow its users to create, buy and sell and resell NFTs initially based on the Binance Smart Chain  blockchain.

-The Tuurno.com platform is not limited to the Binance Smart Chain.
-Our aim is to create a multi-chain platform that will be fulﬁlled by incorporating Binance Smart Chain and other compatible blockchains as the platform grows.

-Our oﬀering is supported by the $TUURNO  token, the native cryptocurrency of the platform. $TUURNO  can be used for Payments, joining the platform’s tiered Membership Program, Staking Rewards and access to exclusive NFTs.

-“$Tuurno  .com vision is aligned with the agnostic approach of the industry leaders within the blockchain ecosystem.
-Incorporating the fundamentals of the decentralised technology with providing interoperability, fast execution and layer 2 solutions within its development roadmaps.”

-Founded by a team of individuals experienced within blockchain, business development and e-commerce. $Tuurno.com mission to push forward the mass adoption of blockchain technology and cryptocurrencies to everyday users.

-Tuurno future is really amazing.

-Thank you for reading our whitepaper, we look forward to hearing from you with any questions you may have.

-We are a small startup founded at february 2, 2019, building a powerful tool to help small businesses grow and help people to manage their time in a smart way.

-Tuurno is a smart cryptocurrency-based mobile app & wallet for appointment scheduling and joining waiting lists in real-time.
-Empowered by [$TURNO token](https://bscscan.com/token/0x5365e63fc843dfa38cef6c4e742e8ffb7af34f9a).
+As a time management tool, Tuurno connects small businesses with customers through appointment scheduling and real-time waitlists.

-### The problem
+#### The problem

-### The solution
+#### The solution

 ## Introduction